gtg922r/isometric-city/conductor/product.md

 - **Documentation Foundation (Completed):** Established a comprehensive `PLAYER_GUIDE.md` detailing the core simulation mechanics (Demand, Levels, Economy) to improve transparency for players and developers.

-- **Simulation Visualization (Completed):** Implemented a dynamic "Target Level" overlay and improved data visualization shortcuts ('O' to cycle overlays) to help players master city growth mechanics.
+- **Simulation Visualization (Completed):** Implemented a dynamic "Target Level" overlay and a comprehensive "City Demand Report" modal (accessible via RCI bars or 'D' shortcut) to help players master city growth mechanics and understand the factors driving demand.

 - **Deepening Simulation:** Further simulation enhancements (Economy, Utilities, AI) to be defined based on community feedback and project growth.